Carmeldj/alx-system_engineering-devops/0x00-shell_basics/README.md

     This script contain the shell command to lits files
 12. File type
     This script contain the shell command to print the type of a file iamafile
+13. We are symbols, and inhabit symbols
+    This script contain the shell command for create symbolic link
+14. Copy HTML files
+    This script contain the shell command for copying all html file